CamillaMondrup/Mini_ex/Mini_ex7/README.md

 **The Generative Raven**
-I collaborated with *Camilla* from my study group.
+I collaborated with [Nina from my study group.] (https://github.com/nborgbjerg)